Trailhead Location: Near the town of

 gazebo.
 Hiking poles and boots are recommended.

-Mount Pope trail is a moderately difficult 6.5 km hike, located in Mount
+Mount Pope trail is a moderately difficult 6.5 km (one way) hike, located in Mount

 Pope Provincial Park right next to the town of Fort St. James.
 The trail

 has three viewpoints, with progressively better views.
 A short

 scenic drive leads to the trailhead parking lot, which can accommodate

 about 10 vehicles.
 Plentiful parking is available along the access road,

 which is approximately 100 meters long.
 The trail is rather popular,